How Commission Works in Ontario Real Estate — And What Buyers and Sellers in York Region Should Actually Understand

 3

 A seller might not offer any amount to help cover the fees a buyer owes under their own agreement.
-Depending on the buyer’s financial circumstances, that can affect how the buyer evaluates affordability, offer structure, and next steps.
+That can affect affordability, offer structure, and next steps.

 4